-Once you get them plugged in and on they sound so fantastic.
-These are the best stereo speakers I have heard as the sound is rich, clear, vibrant, and there’s a lot of bass.
+Once you get them plugged in and on the sound is so fantastic.
+These are the best stereo speakers I have heard as the sound is rich, clear, and vibrant, and there are a lot of basses.
 These bad boys have bass speakers built into each satellite to pack a serious punch.
 After playing music for 90 minutes and turning them off, I noticed my head was buzzing from the bass.
 Playing video games also sounds rich and booming and provides a quasi-theater experience.

-There are other features like Response Time for fast moving objects (games in 60FPS or 60FPS movies) and some other features, but mostly not much needs to be touched and that’s how it should be.
+There are other features like Response Time for fast-moving objects (games in 60FPS or 60FPS movies) and some other features, but mostly not many need to be touched and that’s how it should be.
 There’s no software involved with this monitor like there is for Dell which is just fine as most people don’t like that kind of thing.
-So settings wise and physical design there isn’t much to complain about.
+So settings-wise and physical design there isn’t much to complain about.
 I wish this was an edge-to-edge display, but the bezel is embossed which isn’t awful, but the back is bulky.
 There’s also a headphone jack in the back that allows audio to stream through and can be controlled via the monitor OSD which is also awkward and bizarre.
 I also have to mention this is a very wobbly monitor if your desk isn’t quite stable.
-It had to push my two monitors together to keep each one balanced.
+I had to push my two monitors together to keep each one balanced.
 If you have a wobbly monitor issue you need to buy a stand that has braces for each side.

 After purchasing the Note 5 I took a look at all of Samsung’s newest hardware.
 The sleek paper-thin design of the Tab S2 caught my eye, but I was wary that it was weak and had an awful screen.
 I heard great things about the Tab S and Note Pro 10.1, so I took a further look.
 To my surprise, the Tab S2 was powerful and sported Samsung’s very popular Super AMOLED screens that I have grown to love over the years starting with my Galaxy S4.